TrafeX/videotranscoder/README.md

 You need to have ffmpeg installed on your system.

-Then, install the binary with `go get github.com/TrafeX/videotranscoder`.
+Then, download the binary for your OS on the [releases](https://github.com/TrafeX/videotranscoder/releases) page and execute it.

 ## Usage